 Mark and I continued to enjoy stitching together in the evenings after work.
 Our favorites included Debbie Patrick's Victorian houses and Marilyn Leavitt-Imblum's Lavender & Lace series.
 I'm also fond of Paula Vaughan's designs, scenic landscapes, and anything nostalgic.

 However, the types of projects we were most interested in seemed to elude us - ones that so closely resembled a painting, you'd be hard-pressed to tell the difference.
 So in January 2018 we established The Cross Stitch Studio as a place to offer large, full coverage super-detailed cross stitch designs adapted from vintage-themed art.
-We also recently added a clothing line designed specifically for cross stitchers called StitcherWear, which will be housed here on our website hopefully by the end of 2019.

 We're fortunate to work from home in our 1919 Queen Anne / Arts & Crafts bungalow pictured below, which we share with our four-legged feline companions.
 The home is larger than it appears and was built by a railroad family.
 Located in a northern suburb of Richmond on 3 wooded acres with a meandering creek and a slightly lopsided barn, it's situated directly across the street from the main East Coast north/south rail line.
 More than 100 trains a day pass by, both passenger and freight, providing us with a uniquely comforting soundtrack of soothing whistles and rattling rumbles that lull us to sleep each night and gently wake us at dawn.